Loving The Gentle Kind 2016

 The concept of Ubuntu was introduced to me in 2011 by Prof. Peggy Gabo Ntseane/University of Botswana at ESREA Conference "Bildung meets Transformative Learning", University of Freiburg/Germany

-Volonteering in the asyl procedures of African refugees in the years 2014 to 2017 helped
+Volonteering in the asyl procedures of African refugees from 2014 on helped me

 to step further into the philosophy and practise of Ubuntu

-The interpersonal relationships among the young Africans were an eye opener.
+The interpersonal relationships of young Africans from different Subsaharan countries were an eye opener.
 Their way of relating to each other differs much from the eurocentric style

 The contemporary idea of Ubuntu goes beyond the anthroprocentic view towards environmental holism